ion-channel/anion/lib/users/docs.md

         - description: the id of the user
       - email
         - type: string
-        - description: the email of the user that is intented to be changed, optional
+        - description: the email of the user that is intended to be changed, optional
       - username
         - type: string
-        - description: the username of the user that is intented to be changed, optional
+        - description: the username of the user that is intended to be changed, optional
       - password
         - type: string
-        - description: a password of a user that is intented to be changed, optional
+        - description: a password of a user that is intended to be changed, optional
       - token
         - type: string
         - description: the authentication token